The situation surrounding Covid 19 in India is exploding.

 we would be beyond grateful.

 Your positive thoughts & your words of encouragement are welcomed as well.
 We invite you to reply with any messages for the staff at JOYYA via the email firstname.lastname@example.org which we will be passing on to the team daily

 Kindred Apparel Inc.

-UPDATE 3: Freeset has provided perspective of just how far each one of your Canadian Dollars can journey.
-Freeset has committed to provide full wages to staff throughout lockdown, while also providing food, medical support and working to improve access to education for the children in our communities.
+UPDATE 3: JOYYA has provided perspective of just how far each one of your Canadian Dollars can journey.
+JOYYA has committed to provide full wages to staff throughout lockdown, while also providing food, medical support and working to improve access to education for the children in our communities.
 Some of these figures may surprise you - Even small contributions are felt in a very large way.

 could provide reusable cotton face masks with soap and sanitizer.

 This includes making and distributing masks to households.
 We aim to give two masks to each person so they can wash one and wear one.
 In crowded slum communities this protection is so important.

 could pay one of our seamstress’s wages for a month while she can’t work because of covid restrictions.

 West Bengal has been in full lockdown since May 17th.
 Continuing to pay our staff full wages during this time means they can support their families and neighbors and their small purchases help to support the wider community.

 could provide enough food to feed a household for a month.